NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Actions/Trip.md

 * * *

 You try to knock a creature to the ground.
-Attempt an Athletics check against the target's Reflex DC.
+Attempt an [[Actions/trip|trip]]{Athletics} check against the target's Reflex DC.

 * * *